Last updated on June 30, 2019

 - The Disabled List, mentioned in the second video above, is a super cool site that connects creative disabled folks who are available for collaboration

-- The Mighty is a disability-centric website that encourages education of disabilities and living with them, but be warned– they have been known to be cop-apologists and outright supportive of Autism Speaks
+- The Mighty is a disability-centric website that encourages education of disabilities and living with them, but be warned– they have been known to be cop-apologists and outright supportive of the hate group Autism Speaks

 - National Organization for Rare Disorders (NORD) is a pretty cool and informative page that’s great for learning about certain illnesses/disabilities